Bob Beamon: Early life

 Robert Beamon was born in South Jamaica, Queens, New York, to Naomi Brown Beamon and grew up in the New York Housing Authority's Jamaica Houses.
-When he was eight months old, his mother died from tuberculosis, and, as a result of his stepfather’s incarceration, was placed into the care of his maternal grandmother, Bessie.
+When Beamon was eight months old, his mother died from tuberculosis, and, as a result of his stepfather's incarceration, he was placed into the care of his maternal grandmother, Bessie.

-When he was attending Jamaica High School he was discovered by Larry Ellis, a renowned track coach.
+When Beamon was attending Jamaica High School, Larry Ellis, a renowned track coach, discovered him.
 Beamon later became part of the All-American track and field team.
-Beamon began his college career at North Carolina Agricultural and Technical State University, to be close to his ill grandmother.
+Beamon began his college career at North Carolina Agricultural and Technical State University to be close to his ill grandmother.
 After her death, he transferred to the University of Texas at El Paso, where he received a track and field scholarship.

-In 1965 Beamon set a national high school triple jump record and was second in the nation in the long jump.
-In 1967 he won the AAU indoor title and earned a silver medal at the Pan American Games, both in the long jump.
+In 1965, Beamon set a national high school triple jump record and was second in the long jump.
+In 1967, he won the AAU indoor title and earned a silver medal at the Pan American Games, both in the long jump.

-Beamon along with eleven other Black athletes were dropped from the University of Texas at El Paso (UTEP) track and field team the week following the assassination of Martin Luther King Jr. for participating in a boycott of competition with Brigham Young University because of what has been described as the Book of Mormon's racist teachings, although the Book of Mormon's historical and doctrinal statements on ancestry are subject to multiple interpretations.
+Beamon along with eleven other Black athletes were dropped from the University of Texas at El Paso (UTEP) track and field team the week following the assassination of Martin Luther King Jr. for participating in a boycott of competition with Brigham Young University because of The Church of Jesus Christ of Latter-day Saints' then-current racist policies.
 Despite losing his athletic scholarship, Beamon returned to UTEP to continue his studies after the Mexico City Olympics.
 Fellow Olympian Ralph Boston became his unofficial coach.